TosbackCgusBridge-Bot/CGUs-versions/Delicious/Privacy Policy.md

 *   We don’t disclose your Personal Information to third parties except as set forth in this Privacy Policy.
 *   Providing us with your Personal Information is your choice.

-What information does AVOS collect when we sign up?
+What information does Delicious Science collect when we sign up?

 You may use certain features of the Service without registering. however, to get access to all the features of the Service you will need to register at which time you will be asked to provide certain information most of which is optional.
 The only information you are required to provide is your name, (which will be publicly visible), a user name (which will be publicly visible), your email (which will not be publicly visible) and a password (which will not be publicly visible).
 All other information you provide when registering or later add to your profile is optional.
 Additional profile information you choose to provide, including your name, will be publicly available.